 Best Web-based Help Desks

 Running a help desk can prove expensive.
-You need to have someone available to man it, you need to get the software and have a server to run it on.
+You need to have someone available to man it, you need to get the software, and have a server to run it on.
+But this is where web-based help desks come in.

 Fortunately, web-based help desk software makes support service provision affordable.
 The ease of starting up with a cloud-based help desk system makes this option very popular with startups and small businesses.